How To Fix Magnetic Resistance On Exercise Bike

 Check the power source: Make sure your exercise bike is properly plugged in and receiving power.
 Some exercise bikes with magnetic resistance may require electricity to operate the magnets.

 Clean the magnets and plates: Dust, dirt, and debris can accumulate on the magnets and plates over time, which can affect the performance of the magnetic resistance.
-Use a clean, damp cloth to wipe down the magnets and plates, and remove any debris that may be stuck.

 Check for loose connections: Inspect the electrical connections between the resistance system and the console of your exercise bike.
 If any wires or connectors are loose or disconnected, reattach them securely.